Rehydrating Drink

 Rehydration Drink: “Ayurvedic Gatorade”

 This deeply replenishing herbal drink was developed by my teacher, Vaidya R. K. Mishra, to restore minerals and rehydrate the body during cleansing and detoxification.
-Known fondly as the Ayurvedic Gatorade by his students, it is traditionally recommended during detox regimens to maintain hydration.
+Known fondly as the Ayurvedic Gatorade by his students, it is recommended during detox regimens to maintain hydration.

 What makes this drink unique is its inclusion of all six tastes—sweet, sour, salty, pungent, bitter, and astringent—offering a holistic balance to the body’s physiology.